BEGIN:VCALENDAR

 tion based on Port-Hamiltonian systems</a>\nby Thomas Beckers (Vanderbilt

-University) as part of Port-Hamiltonian Seminar\n\n\nAbstract\nData-driven
+University) as part of Port-Hamiltonian Seminar (pH Seminar)\n\n\nAbstract

-approaches achieve remarkable results for modeling nonlinear systems base
+\nData-driven approaches achieve remarkable results for modeling nonlinear

-elf might not be physically consistent. \nIn this talk\, I will present ou
+the model itself might not be physically consistent. \nIn this talk\, I wi

-tification for ODE and PDE systems with unknown dynamics. \nIn contrast to
+ertainty quantification for ODE and PDE systems with unknown dynamics. \nI

 LOCATION:https://stable.researchseminars.org/talk/PHSeminar/12/